 How to Prepare Kava Tea

-Kava tea is made by simmering the kava plant’s roots in water, although the tea can also be produced by combining kava powder with water.
-If you’re buying kava powder, ensure that it contains kava root extract so you can reap the drink’s benefits.9 To see if you have bought an instant mix or not, check if the powder completely dissolves in water without leaving any residue.10
+Kava tea is made by simmering the kava plant’s roots in water, although the tea can also be made by combining kava powder with water.
+If you’re buying kava powder, ensure that it contains kava root extract so you can reap the drink’s benefits.27 To see if you have bought an instant mix or not, check if the powder completely dissolves in water without leaving any residue.
+If it does, it’s instant.28

 In the Pacific Islands, kava tea is made by straining 1 to 2 ounces of dried kava powder (approximately 2 to 4 tablespoons per person) in water using a nylon stocking, cheesecloth, strainer or muslin bag.
 The bag is immersed in a bowl of cool water.
-Afterwards, the kava powder is kneaded using the hands.
+Afterward, the kava powder is hand-kneaded.
 At first, the powder will feel oily because of kava’s kavalactone content, but constant kneading will reduce the oiliness.
 Stop kneading once the powder doesn’t feel oily and the water is mud-like.

 People who don’t feel like kneading powder can repetitively bring the strainer bag out of the bowl, squeeze it and place it back in the water.
-Meanwhile, if you don’t have enough time, you can brew kava tea by following this recipe:11
+If you don’t have enough time for this kneading method, you can use a blender instead.
+Here’s how to easily brew kava tea:29

-• 2 to 4 tablespoons of dried kava powder
+• 2 to 4 tablespoons dried kava powder

 • 1 cup water